 - Nonrelated use occurs when equipment or property is intended for sale.
-These gifts are handled by the Office for Planned Giving and approved by the Vice President for Development and the Director of Gift Planning.
+These gifts are handled by the Office of Gift Planning and approved by the Vice President for University Advancement and the Director of Gift Planning.
 Nonrelated use, in-kind gifts should be referred to the Director of Gift Planning, 206–685–1001.

 Note: The rest of this section refers exclusively to related use, in-kind gifts.

 |Acceptance—Donations of tangible personal property or equipment should be carefully evaluated by the unit’s development officer and director or dean prior to acceptance.
 The gift should be desirable to the unit, and not result in unanticipated expense or liability.|

 |Acceptance vs. Deductibility—The University issues receipts for tax purposes for gifts of tangible personal property noting “value unassigned”.
 The donor should be instructed to consult a tax advisor about the steps the donor needs to take to substantiate the deduction.|